 The service tries to hide a person’s location and identity by using several “nodes” which involves sending data from the user’s computer to other PCs and servers around the globe via very complex routing schemes.
 Data encryption of each hop across the network makes it very difficult to tie a specific person to a specific online activity.
 This is of course perfect if you are accessing from a location where privacy and anonymity is important.

 It’s important to remember that the BBC has placed only it’s international pages on the Dark Web.
 This means that none of the multimedia, live TV or online channels are available through this method.
-It’s not unfortunately a neat way of access BBC iPlayer or British TV from the US or outside the UK
+It would be great to be able to watch can you watch BBC on tor at some point, but we’re not currently there.
+Unfortunate as it would be a really neat way of accessing BBC iPlayer or British TV from the US or outside the UK

 Here’s a video demonstration of using a VPN called NordVPN to change your IP address to a British one.